digitaldesigndj/digitaldesigndj.com/src/documents/about.html.md

 ![RaspberryPi](/images/raspi.jpg)

-That's the server, where it's actually sitting right now, on my dresser.
-If you made it this far, it's still plugged in.
+That's it, the server, where it's actually sitting right now, on my dresser.
+If you made it this far, it's still plugged in :P

+## The Goals of this site

+### Fast

+Using Nginx as a webserver and pre-rendering as much content as possible makes this site fast.

+### Low Power

+The site needs to run on my RaspberryPi, so the tech used should be a light as possible.

+### JavaScript

+The site is built frontend and back in JavaScript.
+I think its beautiul.
+There are some wierd spots, like 2 different `require` syntaxes for the front and backend.
+But I think its super.

+### Awesome Developer Enviornment

+**Docpad** allows me to use live-reload and live-preprocessing at the same time.
+It just might have created a monster, unhappy to work in lesser environments (manually reloading... ugh).
+But it sure feels like I am peering into future.

 <!-- If the site is a little slow, its because my consumer Internet connection will only let me squeeze out about 2 Mbps up.
 The server is also very simple, running an ARM chipset like you would find in a smartphone, but I beleive it's more than powerful enough to saturate the network connection before the hardware starts to hold things up. -->

-### Double Build Optimization
+## Double Build Optimization

 This site, via NodeJS, is using JavaScript client side and server side.
 Docpad is used server side to create a flat static site, while RequireJs is used to flatten and minify client side.